 If you’re looking for an easy declarative way to consistently evaluate the business logic on both client and server, without the need to write code, you’ll want to explore business rules.
 The client-side logic evaluation is more immediate because it’is performed when you open and update the record form, while the server-side provides consistent logic evaluation on the server.
 More information: TechNet: Create and edit business rules

-Software Development Kit for Microsoft Dynamics CRM Online and CRM 2016 (on-premises)
+Software Development Kit for Microsoft Dynamics 365 (online) and Dynamics 365 (on-premises)

-Model your business data in Microsoft Dynamics CRM
+Model your business data in Microsoft Dynamics 365

-Tutorials and resources for learning about development for Microsoft Dynamics CRM
+Tutorials and resources for learning about development for Microsoft Dynamics 365

-Best practices for developing with Microsoft Dynamics CRM
+Best practices for developing with Microsoft Dynamics 365

 © 2016 Microsoft.
 All rights reserved.
 Copyright